Complete complex parabolic geometries: Cartan connections

 We will need some theorems about Cartan geometries, mostly drawn from Sharpe \cite{Sharpe:1997}. \begin{definition} If $\Gpt \subset \Gtot$ is a closed subgroup of a Lie group and $\Gamma \subset \Gtot$ is a discrete subgroup, call the (possibly singular) space $\Gamma \backslash \Gtot/\Gpt$ a \emph{double coset space}.
 If $\Gamma \subset \Gtot$ acts on the left on $\Gtot/\Gpt$ freely and properly, call the smooth manifold $\Gamma \backslash \Gtot/\Gpt$ a \emph{locally Klein geometry}. \end{definition} \begin{definition} A \emph{Cartan pseudogeometry} on a manifold $M$, modelled on a homogeneous space $\Gtot/\Gpt$, is a principal right $\Gpt$-bundle $E \to M$, (with right $\Gpt$ action written $r_g : E \to E$ for $g \in \Gpt$), with a 1-form $\om \in \nForms{1}{E} \otimes \gtot$, called the \emph{Cartan pseudoconnection} (where $\gtot, \gpt$ are the Lie algebras of $\Gtot,\Gpt$), so that $\om$ identifies each tangent space of $E$ with $\gtot$.
 For each $A \in \gtot$, let $\vec{A}$ be the vector field on $E$ satisfying $\vec{A} \hook \om = A$.
 A Cartan pseudogeometry is called a \emph{Cartan geometry} (and its Cartan pseudoconnection called a \emph{Cartan connection}) if

-for all $A \in \gpt$, and $r_g^* \om = \Ad_g^{-1} \om$ for all $g \in \Gpt$. \end{definition} \begin{proposition}[Sharpe \cite{Sharpe:1997}] A locally Klein geometry is a Cartan geometry with the left invariant Maurer--Cartan 1-form of $\Gtot$ as Cartan connection. \end{proposition} \begin{definition} If $M_0 \to M_1$ is a local diffeomorphism, any Cartan geometry on $M_1$ pulls back to one on $M_0$, by pulling back the bundle and Cartan connection. \end{definition} \begin{definition} If $\Gamma \backslash \Gtot/\Gpt$ is a double coset space, and $\Gamma$ has a discontinuous action on a manifold $M$, commuting with a local diffeomorphism $M \to \Gtot/\Gpt$, then define a Cartan geometry on $\Gamma \backslash M$ given by pulling back via $M \to \Gtot/\Gpt$ and then quotienting by the automorphisms of $\Gamma$.
-We call this a \emph{quotient of a pullback}. \end{definition} \begin{definition} A Cartan geometry modelled on $\Gtot/\Gpt$ is \emph{flat} if it is locally isomorphic to $\Gtot/\Gpt$. \end{definition} \begin{theorem}[Sharpe \cite{Sharpe:1997}] Every flat Cartan geometry on a connected manifold is the quotient $M = \Gamma \backslash \tilde{M}$ of a pullback $\tilde{M} \to \Gtot/\Gpt$, with $\Gamma \subset \Gtot$ a subgroup of the identity path component of $\Gtot$, acting as deck transformations on $\tilde{M}$. \end{theorem} \begin{proof} Let $E \to M$ be any flat Cartan geometry, with Cartan connection $\om$.
+for all $A \in \gpt$, and $r_g^* \om = \Ad_g^{-1} \om$ for all $g \in \Gpt$. \end{definition} \begin{proposition}[Sharpe \cite{Sharpe:1997}] A locally Klein geometry is a Cartan geometry with the left invariant Maurer--Cartan 1-form of $\Gtot$ as Cartan connection. \end{proposition} \begin{definition} If $M_0 \to M_1$ is a local diffeomorphism, any Cartan geometry on $M_1$ pulls back to one on $M_0$, by pulling back the bundle and Cartan connection. \end{definition} \begin{definition} If $\Gamma \backslash \Gtot/\Gpt$ is a double coset space, and $\Gamma$ has a discontinuous action on a manifold $M$, commuting with a local diffeomorphism $M \to \Gtot/\Gpt$, then define a Cartan geometry on $\Gamma \backslash M$ given by pulling back via $M \to \Gtot/\Gpt$ and then quotienting by the automorphisms of $\Gamma$. \al{This is called a \emph{quotient of a pullback}.} \end{definition} \begin{definition} A Cartan geometry modelled on $\Gtot/\Gpt$ is \emph{flat} if it is locally isomorphic to $\Gtot/\Gpt$. \end{definition} \begin{theorem}[Sharpe \cite{Sharpe:1997}] Every flat Cartan geometry on a connected manifold is the quotient $M = \Gamma \backslash \tilde{M}$ of a pullback $\tilde{M} \to \Gtot/\Gpt$, with $\Gamma \subset \Gtot$ \al{being} a subgroup of $\Gtot$, acting as deck transformations on $\tilde{M}$. \end{theorem} \begin{proof} Let $E \to M$ be any flat Cartan geometry, with Cartan connection $\om$.
 Put the differential system $\om=g^{-1} \, dg$ on the manifold $E \times \Gtot$.
-By the Frobenius theorem, the manifold is foliated by leaves (maximal connected integral manifolds).
-Because the system is invariant under left action of $\Gtot$ on itself, this action permutes leaves.
-We will see shortly that it acts almost transitively on leaves.
-Define vector fields $\vec{A}$ on $E \times \Gtot$ by adding the one from $E$ with the one (by the same name) from $\Gtot$.
-The flow of $\vec{A}$ on $\Gtot$ is defined for all time, so the vector field $\vec{A}$ on $E \times \Gtot$ has flow through a point $(e,g)$ defined for as long as the flow is defined down on $E$.
-These vector fields $\vec{A}$ for $A \in \gtot$ satisfy $\om=g^{-1} \, dg$, so the leaves are contain the flow lines of the $\vec{A}$.
+By the Frobenius theorem, $E \times \Gtot$ is foliated by leaves (maximal connected integral manifolds).